 Address changes can be made through SeaNet.
 Incorrect address information can delay or prevent important mailings, such as tax forms or important messages from reaching you.
 Please check your account to make sure we have the proper mailing address.

 Historically, the costs associated with credit card use were absorbed by the University.
-As a result of the budget reductions, the University chose to impose the convenience fee to defray these costs rather than divert limited remaining resources from instructional activities.
+As a result of budget reductions, the University chose to impose the convenience fee to defray these costs rather than divert limited remaining resources from instructional activities.
+We recommend using Financial Aid or one of the other payment options to avoid paying the convenience fee.